wilakhyar/mcino-Introduction-to-Git-and-GitHub/CONTRIBUTING.md

+# Contributing

-All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.
+All contributions are welcome.

+You can contribute by:
+- Reporting bugs
+- Fixing bugs
+- Improving documentation
+- Suggesting enhancements
+- Sharing ideas